 2) Friends with Haaland

 Szoboszlai is, by his own admission, “very good friends” with Dortmund striker Haaland thanks to the 12 months they spent together at Salzburg in 2019.
-The duo, alongside Takumi Minamino, formed a formidable attacking trident, and given Szoboszlai’s love of making and taking goals – the right-footer scored 12 and provided 18 assists in 40 games last season – it is hardly surprising he and the BVB hitman get along so well.
+The duo, alongside Takumi Minamino, formed a considerable attacking trident, and given Szoboszlai’s love of making and taking goals – the right-footer scored 12 and provided 18 assists in 40 games in his last full season in Salzburg – it is hardly surprising he and the BVB hitman get along so well.

-“He often told me what I needed to do and how to do it best, like a leader,” Szoboszlai said of Haaland, three months his senior, in a recent interview with kicker.
+“He often told me what I needed to do and how to do it best, like a leader,” Szoboszlai said of Haaland, three months his senior, in an interview with kicker.

 “I miss him.
 We’re still in touch.
 If I have time then I pay him a flying visit, or vice versa.
 We’ve stayed in contact.
 I just hoped that he would have a good start in Dortmund and show what he is capable of.
 He’s definitely done that.”